World Cup 2018 Round of 16: Latest Bracket, Predictions and Sunday Odds

 Ivan Rakitic says his club rival and international team-mate Luka Modric is the greatest Croatian player ever! 🇭🇷 https://t.co/dRVVvuyo87

-Croatia should also have a fresh squad after manager Zlatko Dalic managed to rest several of his first-team stars against Iceland.
+Croatia should also have a fresh squad after manager Zlatko Dalic rested several of his first-team stars against Iceland.

-Denmark's hopes lie with talisman Christian Eriksen who has already shown his quality at the World Cup with a stunning goal against Australia.
+Denmark's hopes lie with talisman Christian Eriksen, who showed his quality at the World Cup with a stunning goal against Australia.

 Rakitic has warned his team to keen a close eye on the Tottenham Hotspur man, per Indy Football: